-3. Going Paperless.
-With so much paper, scanning and keeping items digitally can be a much more efficient method to saving your documents.
-Rather than having a shoebox filled with receipts and papers for the current year, you can scan and add them to your digital files.
+With so much paper, scanning and keeping digital files can be a much more efficient method for saving your documents.
+Rather than having a shoebox filled with receipts and documents for the current year, you can scan and add them to your digital files.

-Many printers have a scanning option, so you could do this and scan in each document.
-Just make sure that as each one is scanned you rename the file appropriately (see above) and then put into the correct sub-folder which you have created.
+Many printers have a scanning option so that you could do this and scan in each document.
+Just make sure that you name the file appropriately as you scan each one, and then save it in the correct sub-folder you created.

 If you want to find another method to do this, you may want to look into a Neat Scanner.
-These are expensive, but they sure are pretty awesome!
-The desktop scanner is more than $300, however you can purchase a handheld wand scanner instead for around $130 – $180.
-This is the method we use and it works perfectly!!!
+These are expensive, but sure are pretty awesome!
+The desktop scanner is more than $300, however, you can purchase a handheld wand scanner instead for around $130 – $180.
+This is the method we use, and it works perfectly!!!

-4. Storing/Backing Up Files.
 Keeping every single photo, video, receipt — all of those digital files — on your computer is not wise.
 First of all what would happen if your system crashed?
-This happened to me not once but twice in the course of 3 weeks.
-Fortunately, I had backed up my files before hand.
+I have had this happened to me not once but twice in three weeks!!!
+Fortunately, I had backed up my files beforehand.

-Having been through that, I actually use TWO backup methods, and recommend that others do the same.
+Having been through that, I now use TWO backup methods and recommend that others do the same.
 Just always make sure that if it is not done automatically for you, that you do it manually very frequently.

 External Hardrive.
-This is a small device which connects to your computer.
+A hard drive connects to your computer.
 You can then manually back up the files you want onto the drive.
-There are several options out there but you can find all sorts of different devices (at varying price points) on Amazon.
-This method is great to do monthly (or even weekly) backups at home.
+There are several options out there, but you can find all sorts of different devices (at varying price points) on Amazon.
+This method is excellent to do monthly (or even weekly) backups at home.

 Online storage system.
 Many people use Dropbox to store files.
-This is a great option as you can actually keep these files in your Dropbox folder so that when you make changes, they will sync for you.
+This is a great option as you can actually keep these files in your Dropbox folder so that when you make changes, they will automatically sync.
 The only thing with this option is that it only stores the files you have in Dropbox, rather than all of the files on your computer.

 Computer internal backup.
-Most computers have a way for you to complete backups onto your hard drive.
-This can also be helpful in case you need to restore your system to an earlier date in time – without losing any files.
-This varies based upon your operating system, so you will need to conduct research to see how to do this based upon what you currently use.
+Most computers have a way for you to complete backups on your hard drive.
+It can also be helpful in case you need to restore your system to an earlier date in time – without losing any files.
+This varies based on your operating system, so you will need to research to see how to do this based on what you currently use.

 Cloud backups.
-This is common with most devices.
-You can actually store your information “in the cloud” automatically.
+Most people use this method.
+You can store your information “in the cloud” automatically.
 You do have to pay for additional storage, but it can be a great way to ensure that what you do on your device is backed up in the case of a damaged (or even lost device).
-It is also very helpful if you ever upgrade as the cloud can download your data directly to your new device.
+It is also beneficial if you ever upgrade to the cloud can download your data directly to your new device.
 Check with your provider regarding additional costs.

 The same holds true with pictures.
-As a parent, I know how difficult it is to hit the delete button, but if you have 10 of the same pose and only 4 are actually worth saving, then those additional 6 files really are not anything you will ever want to use anyhow.
-Delete them and keep only those you really want to save.
+As a parent, I know how difficult it is to hit the delete button, but if you have 10 of the same pose and only four are worth saving, then those additional six files are not anything you will ever want to use anyhow.
+Delete them and keep only those you want to save.

-Keeping your digital files is important so that you can stay organized and not spend hours searching for the file you may need!
+Keeping your digital files is essential so that you can stay organized and not spend hours searching for the images or documents you may need!